eoinjordan/thefeck/.github/ISSUE_TEMPLATE.md

 update The Fuck and see if the bug is still there. -->

 <!-- If it is (sorry again), check if the problem has not already been reported and
-if not, just open an issue on [GitHub](https://github.com/nvbn/thefuck) with the following basic information: -->
+if not, just open an issue on [GitHub](https://github.com/nvbn/thefeck) with the following basic information: -->

-The output of `thefuck --version` (something like `The Fuck 3.1 using Python 3.5.0 and Bash 4.4.12(1)-release`):
+The output of `thefeck --version` (something like `The Fuck 3.1 using Python 3.5.0 and Bash 4.4.12(1)-release`):

     FILL THIS IN